CEDCCloud/Publican-CEDC-Brand/README.md

 publican-CloudAreaPd-brand
 ==========================

-Brand for the Cloud Area Padovana to be used for publication documentation
+Brand for the CEDC Cloud to be used for documentation